Best ice cream makers 2025 – tried and tested by our expert team for effortless frozen treats at home

 Reasons to avoid

 Ice cream, sorbet, and frozen yogurt: the KitchenAid mastered them all.
-I already knew that KitchenAid makes quality kitchen appliances and this was no exception.
-This was one of the quickest ones to deliver thick, well churned results.
-The process is easy to use, if you’re familiar with KitchenAids.
+I already knew that KitchenAid makes quality kitchen appliances, and this was no exception.
+It was one of the quickest appliances to deliver thick, well-churned results.
+The process is simple, if you’re familiar with KitchenAid products.
 At under $80, it’s great value and you won’t need to buy and store a whole new appliance either.

 While I think this made the best ice cream on test, there’s a big problem that keeps this from the top spot.
 The main restriction is that this is an attachment for a KitchenAid stand mixer.
 You can’t use it unless you already have an Artisan, Classic or a Pro Line mixer, and it isn’t compatible with mini mixers.
-The bowl is big, so you couldn’t keep it in your freezer all of the time, but you’ll need to leave it in there overnight to prepare to make perfect ice cream.
-The open top is great for watching your results, but can get messy when pouring and emptying your finished chilled churns.
+The bowl is big, so you couldn’t keep it in your freezer all the time, but you’ll need to leave it in overnight in advance.
+The open top is great for watching your results come together, but can get messy when pouring and emptying your finished chilled churns.

 For more details you can read our full KitchenAid ice cream maker attachment review.